-Always check the dimensions of the bag and account for the space that you need around it, as well as the space available in your backyard gym.
+Always check the dimensions of the bag and account for the space that you need around it, as well as the space available in your gym.
 I prefer 360-degree access to my bags.
-Even if you do not have 360-degree room – that can be the case if you have squat racks, cardio equipment, or some heavy weights taking up most of the real estate.
+Even if you do not have 360-degree room - that can be the case if you have racks, cardio machines, or some heavy weights taking up most of the real estate.
 Even then, aim for at least 180-degree access to your bag for effective workouts.

 The price for punching bags can vary greatly depending on the size and the brand.